Sturgeon Stardew Valley: How to Catch and Farm for Caviar

 What fishing level do you need to catch sturgeon?

 There’s no hard minimum, but Fishing Level 6 is the practical floor because that’s when you can buy and use the Iridium Rod and equip a Trap Bobber.
-Below Level 6 you can still hook sturgeon with a Fiberglass Rod, but our catch rate dropped to about 50%, which makes Caviar farming far less efficient.
+Below Level 6 you can still hook sturgeon with a Fiberglass Rod, but the catch rate falls to roughly half, which makes Caviar farming far less efficient.

 Can you catch sturgeon in the ocean or a river?